LappalainenLab/lorals/docs/source/index.rst

 ..
-LoRALS documentation master file, created by sphinx-quickstart on Tue Sep 22 10:43:10 2020.
+LORALS documentation master file, created by sphinx-quickstart on Tue Sep 22 10:43:10 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.